 - Sometimes, the incubation period becomes longer to about 92 days.

-- Kiwi eggs do not have any egg tooth, so the chick must kick to make its way out of the shell.
+- Kiwi eggs do not have any egg teeth, so the chick must kick to make its way out of the shell.

 Kiwi Bird Eggs

 - A kiwi egg is smooth and has white, off-white, or pale green color.

 - Their eggs are huge.
 A single kiwi egg makes up to 20% of the female’s whole body weight.

 - A single egg may weigh as much as 450g (1 pound).